Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Dual Characterizations of Metrics

 \subsubsection{The $p$-Wasserstein Distance}

-There also exists a parametrized version of the Kantorovich-Wasserstein distance\jfnote{Rename consistently with other places}, called the \emph{$p$-Wasserstein distance} for some real parameter ${p \ge 1}$.
+There also exists a parametrized version of the Kantorovich-Rubinstein distance, called the \emph{$p$-Wasserstein distance} for some real parameter ${p \ge 1}$.
 In categorical terms, it is given by the predicate lifting $\lambda_p(f)(\mu) = (\expect{\mu}{f^p})^\frac{1}{p}$ (where $f^p$ takes the $p$-th power pointwise), that is:

-For $p=1$ this is just the usual Kantorovich-Wasserstein distance and duality holds.
-If $p>1$, however, then duality may fail, and the corresponding Kantorovich construction~$\kantsym{\lambda_p}$ may be strictly below $\wass{\lambda_p}$:
+For $p=1$ this is just the usual Kantorovich-Rubinstein distance and duality holds.
+If $p>1$, however, then duality may fail, and the corresponding price-function-based construction~$\kantsym{\lambda_p}$ may be strictly below $\wass{\lambda_p}$.
+This gives witness to the general idea from transportation theory that $p=1$ constitutes a special case among the family of Wasserstein distances:

 \begin{example} Let $p = 2$.
 Let $(X,d)$ be a two-element discrete metric space, that is $X = \{0,1\}$ and $d(0,1) = d(1,0) = 1$, and let $\mu = \frac{2}{3}\cdot 0 + \frac{1}{3}\cdot 1$ and $\nu = \frac{1}{3}\cdot 0 + \frac{2}{3}\cdot 1$.
 Then we have $\kantsym{\lambda_p}(d)(\mu,\nu) \le \frac{1}{3} < \frac{1}{\sqrt{3}} = \wass{\lambda_p}(d)(\mu,\nu)$. \pwnote{Not sure if the proof should go in the main part.} \end{example} \begin{proof} We begin by showing the last equality.
 We note that $d^2 = d$, so that